-[2] The respondent, the Canada Border Services Agency (Agency), alleges that on June 9, 2010, at the Vancouver International Airport in Vancouver, British Columbia, the applicant, Mr. Zhou (Zhou), imported meat products into Canada from China, a country from which it is unlawful to import meat products unless proper documentation is secured for such importation, contrary to section 40 of the Health of Animals Regulations.

-[3] The Tribunal must determine whether the Agency has established all the elements required to support the impugned Notice of Violation.
+- [2] The respondent, the Canada Border Services Agency (Agency), alleges that on June 9, 2010, at the Vancouver International Airport in Vancouver, British Columbia, the applicant, Mr. Zhou (Zhou), imported unfertilized eggs into Canada from China, a country which is not designated free from Newcastle disease and avian influenza, contrary to paragraph 34(2)(a) of the Health of Animals Regulations. - [3] The Tribunal must determine whether the Agency has established all the elements required to support the impugned Notice of Violation.